Long sword dance: Performances

-In addition to performances by traditional longsword teams in their own location longsword teams also appear at folk festivals such as the Sidmouth Folk Festival and the Beverley Folk Festival.
+In addition to performances by traditional long sword teams in their own location, long sword teams also appear at folk festivals such as the Sidmouth Folk Festival and the Beverley Folk Festival.

-Dedicated longsword festivals have also been held in the UK.
+Dedicated long sword festivals have also been held in the UK.
 The International Sword Spectacular took place in Whitby, England, in May 2004 and was held again in York in May 2008.